Toyota Super Corollas: Profile and franchise

 The team debuted in April 1973 as the Komatsu Komets for the PANAMIN basketball tournament.
 In June 1973, it joined the Manila Industrial and Commercial Athletic Association (MICAA) as the Toyota Comets and emerged as champions in its maiden tournament.
-In January 1975, five MICAA teams met together at the old Elizalde & Company canteen to sign a pre-organizational agreement for the formation of what is now known as the Philippine Basketball Association.
+In January 1975, five MICAA teams met together at the Elizalde & Company canteen to sign a pre-organizational agreement for the formation of what is now known as the Philippine Basketball Association.
 Dante Silverio, Ricardo Silverio's nephew, was the official representative of Toyota who signed on the dotted line.

-In November 1976, the team changed its name to the Toyota Silver Tamaraws.
+In November 1976, the team changed its name to the "Toyota Silver Tamaraws" (a tamaraw is a small buffalo).
 In the 1977 season, the name was shortened to the Toyota Tamaraws.
 That same year, the Silverio group debuted its new MICAA team, Crown Motor Sales (later playing in 1979 as Frigidaire and MAN Diesel).
 The MICAA team, like their PBA counterparts, were likewise successful in the MICAA and was one of three the powerhouse teams of the MICAA, along with Solid Mills and Imperial Textile Mills (ITM).

 In 1978, FILMANBANK, a bank owned by the Silverio group, joined the PBA after acquiring the 7-Up Uncolas' franchise.
-In the process, the Tamaraws secured the biggest name of the Uncolas at that time, a 5'9 dynamo named Danny Florencio (who used to play for Crispa in the MICAA), since FILMANBANK allowed their most prized player to be released to their sister team.
-Prior to that, Florencio sizzled with a league high 64 points in a game of 7-Up despite having two American import teammates in 7'0 Steve Stroud and 6'7 Chris MacMurray playing alongside him.
-Florencio, who was just involved in the first ever player trade conducted by the league in 1977, came from U/Tex along with Jimmy Otazu in lieu of the Uncolas' Tino Reynoso and Ulysses Rodríguez.

-In 1981, the team was renamed the Toyota Super Corollas.
-When the 1983 season unfolded, they changed their name to the Toyota Silver Coronas but reverted to the Toyota Super Corollas during the 1983 Open Conference.
+In 1981, the team was renamed the Toyota “Super Diesels,” and in 1982 as the “Super Corollas.”
+When the 1983 season unfolded, they again changed their name to the Toyota “Silver Coronas” but reverted to the Toyota Super Corollas during the 1983 Open Conference.
 After the 1983 season, they traded longtime starting power forward Abe King to the San Miguel in order to cut the total payroll.

-However, reeling from corporate losses brought about by the prevailing economic crisis, the team came to an end when Delta Motor Corporation sold its PBA franchise to the Lucio Tan group on February 14, 1984.
+However, due to corporate losses caused by the prevailing economic crisis, the team came to an end when Delta Motors Corporation sold its PBA franchise to the Lucio Tan group on February 14, 1984.
 The new franchise debuted in the PBA as Beer Hausen in 1984.